Physical Properties of Massive Compact Starburst Galaxies with Extreme Outflows

 2) The ions studied in this work allow us to probe outflowing gas at different densities and distances from the central starburst.
 Absorption lines are sensitive to lower density gas and in our sample typically display somewhat higher maximum velocities than the emission lines (Section~\ref{subsection:kinematics}, Fig.~\ref{fig:Velocities} and ~\ref{fig:comparison_vel}).
 This could reflect that the fastest outflowing gas has lower density, on average, which may be easier to accelerate.

 3) We characterize the physical conditions of the compact starburst using an ensemble of line ratio diagrams as key diagnostics of electron density, metallicity, and gas ionization.
-Our sample exhibits high electron density with a median value of 530 cm$^{-3}$ (Section~\ref{subsection:electron_density} and Fig.~\ref{fig:elecdens}), solar or super-solar metallicity, and a wide range of ionization parameter probed by the O32 ratio ranging from 0.24 to 12 (Section~\ref{subsection:ion_met} and Fig.~\ref{fig:O32_plot}).
+Our sample exhibits high electron density with a median value of 530 cm$^{-3}$ (Section~\ref{subsection:electron_density} and Fig.~\ref{fig:elecdens}), solar or super-solar metallicity, and a wide range of ionization parameter probed by the O32 ratio ranging from 0.11 to 2.24 (Section~\ref{subsection:ion_met} and Fig.~\ref{fig:O32_plot}).
 Our results show that the detected fast winds are most likely driven by stellar feedback resulting from the extreme central starburst, rather than by a buried AGN (Sections~\ref{section:AGN} and \ref{section:composite}).